ceejbot/toastmasters/08/talent.md

 # [fit] talent
 ## [fit] the pernicious myth

+^ Talent!
+It's a word I hear a lot.

 ---

 # [fit] "She's such a
 # [fit] *talented*
 # [fit] programmer."

+^ Or "looking for talented full-stack engineers; must be rock star ninjas."

 ---